xcore/sw_motor_control/doc/sw-guide/pwm.rst

 PWM Client Usage
 ++++++++++++++++

-The PWM client functions must be operated on the same core as the server.
+Because the client and server use shared memory to communicate, the PWM client functions must be operated on the same core as the server.
 The usage of the client functions in the various operational modes are described below.
 The following must be included to call the client functions.

 ``#include "pwm_cli.h"``